opensds/tsc/tsc-meeting-2017-07-29.md

 ## Minutes:
--	Scott opened the meeting
+-	**Scott opened the meeting

--	Self-introductions
+a.
+Self-introductions

--	Announcements:
+-	**Announcements:

 a.
 Matsumoto-san, Steven, Rakesh, Reddy, and Allen to form the TSC